Instant Pot Pea and parmesan risotto

 - pinch of salt and pepper

-- Optional 1/2 cup dry white wine
+- 1/2 cup of dry white wine (optional)

-- Optional 1 medium sliced onion
+- 1 medium sliced onion (optional)

 Instructions